 sudo stop rstudio-pm sudo start rstudio-pm

 Your platform may need alternate commands to restart RStudio Package Manager.
-Please see Section Section 5.1 of the admin guide for instructions specific to your operating system version.
+Please see Stopping and Starting in the admin guide for instructions specific to your operating system version.

 If you want to move your license of RStudio Package Manager to another system, you should first deactivate it on the old system.

 If your server is behind an internet proxy, you may need to add an additional command line flag indicating the address and credentials required to communicate through the proxy.
 This may not be necessary if either the